 United States Medical Licensing Examinations (USMLE)

-During the Medical Program, students will be sitting for the United States Medical Licensing Examinations (USMLE) – Step 1, Step 2 Clinical Knowledge, and Step 2 Clinical Skills.
+During the Medical Program, students will be sitting for the United States Medical Licensing Examinations (USMLE) – Step 1 and Step 2 Clinical Knowledge.
 Most of our students take the exams during the following periods:

 - Complete 2 years of Basic Science Curriculum (M1 & M2) then sit for the Step 1 exam.

-- Complete 1 additional year of Clinical Curriculum (M3) then sit for Step 2 (CK & CS).
+- Complete 1 additional year of Clinical Curriculum (M3) then sit for Step 2 (CK).

 The USMLE Step 1 exam assesses whether the examinee understands and can apply important concepts basic to the practice of medicine with a special emphasis on principles and mechanisms underlying health, disease, and modes of therapy.
 The exam works to ensure mastery of the sciences, and a foundation for the safe and competent practice of medicine and scientific principles required to maintain competence through lifelong learning.
 For more information about USMLE click here.
 The Division of Student Affairs assists students through all of the USMLE Steps.
 If you are a student or employee at WCM-Q, you may click here to see some of the services and support we provide.

 Educational Commission for Foreign Medical Graduates (ECFMG)